oasysgames/oasys-docs/docs/documentation/1-whats-oasys/2-what-we-provide/1-1-private-as-public.md

-# Generate Your Own Public Chain
+# Generate Your Own Public Chain by Verse

 ## Problem